AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

 >
 > If you encounter an application error while working on the Editor, refresh the page to continue working.

+>[!BEGINTABS]

+>[!TAB Classic Editor]

 1. To make changes in your topic, click within the text boundary of the required element and start making edits.

 1. To insert a specific element, move your cursor at the end of the element after which you want to insert the new element and select the required element icon in the toolbar.
 You can also use the keyboard shortcut `Alt+1` to invoke the **Insert Element** popup.

      A list of element appears that can be used in the topic.
 Experience Manager Guides does an intelligent placing of elements as per their valid location in the topic.

     >[!NOTE]
     >